WarAnakin/ai-toolkit/README.md

 IMPORTANT.
 If you press crtl+c while it is saving, it will likely corrupt that checkpoint.
 So wait until it is done saving

-### Need help?

-Please do not open a bug report unless it is a bug in the code.
-You are welcome to [Join my Discord](https://discord.gg/SzVB3wYvxF) and ask for help there.
-However, please refrain from PMing me directly with general question or support.
-Ask in the discord and I will answer when I can.

 ### Training in RunPod cloud
 Example RunPod template: **runpod/pytorch:2.2.0-py3.10-cuda12.1.1-devel-ubuntu22.04**